OpenMoonRay/openmoonray-docs/docs/moonray/light-filters/BarnDoorLightFilter.md

   default: 0.0

-  radius by which to convert the base box shape into a rounded box, as a proportion of half the width (or height, whichever is smaller)
+  <p>radius by which to convert the base box shape into a rounded box, as a proportion of half the width (or height, whichever is smaller)<\p>

   <h3>rotation</h3>